Anton19840712/client-rabbit-ttl-server/README.md

 - Open the terminal in the project directory.

-- Execute the Lua scripts in each cmd window:
+- Execute window command in each cmd window:

 ```sh
 chcp 65001
 ```

-- Execute the Lua scripts in each cmd window per command:
+- Execute the Lua script in each cmd window per command:

 ```sh
 lua run_client.lua 5002